What Is Accidental Death Insurance?

 To help keep your family safe, it is also recommended that you seek out first aid education.
 With your whole family trained, you may be able to prevent major accidents.
 Look for first aid and CPR classes that you can take together so that you'll be prepared.

 Another way to help ensure your family is protected is to buy an Accidental Death life insurance policy.
 These policies will provide a death benefit to your family should you die or become seriously injured in an accident.
-Find out more information here or purchase a policy now.
+Find out more information here.

 * https://www.cdc.gov/nchs/data/nvsr/nvsr65/nvsr65_04.pdf (2014)